5 top tips for choosing corporate training provider

 Legal compliance: Your training must meet current legislation, regulations, and industry standards, not just in work health and safety, but across all areas relevant to your operations.
 Depending on your industry, this could include environmental regulations, licensing requirements, industrial relations laws, or mandatory codes of practice.

-Not all safety training providers understand the real challenges of workplace safety.
+Not all safety training providers understand the real challenges of leadership development or workplace safety.
 Consider if you provider has:

-- Experience in your sector: Choose a training provider that has already worked in your sector – those with deep construction, transport, manufacturing, utilities or government experience will bring relevant case studies and real-world insights.
+• Experience in your sector: Choose a training provider that has already worked in your sector – those with deep construction, transport, manufacturing, utilities or government experience will bring relevant case studies and industry insights.

-- Recognised credentials: Does the provider has industry accreditations and a track record of delivering nationally recognised training.
+• Recognised credentials: Does the provider have industry accreditations and a track record of delivering nationally recognised training?

-- Offers added value: Can they go beyond delivery to support your wider safety goals – for example, by offering nationally recognised qualifications, running safety culture surveys, executive masterclasses, or leadership diagnostics that strengthen program impact?
+• Value adds: Can they go beyond delivery to support your broader leadership and safety goals – for example, by offering nationally recognised qualifications, running safety culture surveys, executive masterclasses, or leadership diagnostics that strengthen program impact?

 Tip: Ask for case studies or testimonials from similar organisations to see how their training has made an impact.